 A new charter school, at the end of its first year, should be able to demonstrate these six quality outcomes.
 Each quality outcome carries equal importance.
 A healthy school will have a solid foundation in each of these areas

 that are critical toward the overall health and long-term success of a school.

 - Qualified and Competent School Leadership: Has instilled confidence from teachers, parents, board and students and has effectively begun to implement many components of school proposal.

 - Sound Operational Practices: Foundations for strong fiscal management and effective business operations have been established and are being adhered to.

 - Functional Governing Board: Board has obtained initial training, is committed to ongoing training, and adheres to state statutes and board policies with fidelity.

-- Effective Academics & Instruction: Curriculum is being effectively implemented and instructional staff engages students for optimal learning.
+- Effective Academics & Instruction: Curriculum in place and effectively implemented by instructional staff to engage students for optimal learning using multiple approaches (MTSS).

-- Robust Performance Management Plan: Data from a Data Management System and Interim Assessments are being used effectively to guide instruction.
+- Robust Performance Management Plan: Data from a Student Information System, Data Management System and Interim Assessments are being used effectively to guide instruction and school culture.

 - Clear, Mission-Driven School Culture: A strong, mission-driven culture has been established and can be easily observed throughout most aspects of the school.

 Targeted Supports in the Planning Phase (Building your Steering Committee, Community Outreach, and Application Development):

 - Face to face/phone meetings with developer/team to discuss authorizer landscape, statutory requirements, application process, resources, etc.

 - Planning timeline documents, model and sample application sections, budget templates and other resources

 - Ongoing technical support as needed